Skip to main content

 After v0.2, AllTheBacteria releases incremental datasets periodically, with all data stored at OSF.

-1. Downloading the list file of all assemblies in the latest version (v0.2 plus incremental versions). assemblies.
+1. Downloading the list file of all assemblies in the latest version (v0.2 plus incremental versions).

 mkdir -p atb;